About the Advisory Board

 The Board strives to meet the following objectives:

 • to provide a means of building relationships between the Department and people and organisations involved with Information Systems, and

 • to provide guidance and advice on the direction of the Department with respect to the most important: trends in technology, professional and management practice, and

 • issues and trends in Information Systems as they apply to South Africa and beyond its borders.

 It is acknowledged that the Department has a history of excellence that is not in proportion to its relatively small size.
-It has reputation for producing outstanding graduates in Information Systems who are ready to face the challenges of industry, and who, within a short period, assume positions of responsibility with great success.
+It has reputation for producing outstanding graduates in Information Systems who are ready to face the challenges of the industry, and who, within a short period, assume positions of responsibility with great success.

-The Department has experienced major growth in recent years, and expects this growth to continue.
-The University has also acknowledged the Department’s position of strength and importance, and has invested heavily in it in terms of equipment and staff.
+The Department has experienced major growth in recent years and expects this growth to continue.
+The University has also acknowledged the Department’s position of strength and importance and has invested heavily in it in terms of equipment and staff.

 Much of the Department’s success is attributable to its clear understanding of the need to maintain academic purity, whilst at the same time keeping current with issues and trends relevant to the industry.